All About Auto Loans and Purchases

 Much like buying a home, going into a vehicle purchase already pre-approved will give you more flexibility when shopping and more leverage when negotiating a final sale price.
 Without pre-approval, the dealership’s financing department may pull your credit several times, which can drop your credit score, leaving you with a higher interest rate on your auto loan since this is considered a hard credit check inquiry.

 Often times, credit unions can offer you a better interest rate than the dealership.
 The national average credit score of those purchasing a new vehicle is 718, while the national average credit score of those purchasing a used vehicle is 659.
-However, Valley’s loan officers will work with you to find a solution that fits both your needs and your budget, and Valley’s Payment Saver offers low monthly payments and combines the best features of a conventional loan with the benefits of leasing.
+However, Valley’s loan officers will work with you to find a solution that fits both your needs and your budget.

 - Start Shopping